 After two trips there, these are the places I’d return to.

 The Best Asheville Restaurants, as decided by a blogger who doesn’t have time to waste on subpar meals

 Let’s start with the one restaurant you absolutely should not miss, no matter what.
 I’ve eaten there on both of my trips and I’ll gladly eat there again next time I go.

 Cucina 24 is “Italian” but far more creative than any other Italian restaurant I’ve ever been to.
 They make homemade pastas and ultra-fresh salads and woodfired pizzas that you’ll love.

 The real standout is their nightly tasting menu: 45 dollars buys you 4 tapas-sized antipasto, a pasta course, entree, and dessert.
-The menu changes nightly to take advantage of fresh ingredients, but on my last visit, standouts were a mortadella ravioli, rabbit tenderloin, and a bitter almond panna cotta with mint sorbet.
+The menu changes nightly to take advantage of fresh ingredients (farm to table).
+On my last visit, standouts were a mortadella ravioli, rabbit tenderloin, and a bitter almond panna cotta with mint sorbet.

 If you don’t like your meal, just box it up and ship it to me, please.

 Indian food is quickly becoming my favorite international cuisine.
 Chai Pani makes it so much fun, by offering some of the best from each region of India.

 So here’s the scoop if you go: just stick to the top half of the menu, which features Indian street food.
 You can get traditional thali anywhere, so save that for a meal back home.
 Choose between Uttapam savory crepes, sensory-pleasing chaat, and more.
 And no matter what, don’t get the okra fries unless you want to be addicted for life.